What extra fees can you face when buying a car?

 Contact personal finance columnist Susan Tompor: stompor@freepress.com.
 Follow her on Twitter @tompor.

-This article originally appeared on Detroit Free Press: Fees to watch out for when shopping for a car or truck
+This article originally appeared on Detroit Free Press: Buying a car or truck?
+Here are extra fees to watch out for